supersuhyeon/PINK-FLOWER-REFACTORING/README.md

 <br>

 2. Builder Pattern <br>
-    when new instance's constructors are more than 2 and when they are just numbers, it is difficult to understand what these number means so I used a builder pattern for improving the readbility reason.
+    when a new instance's parameters are more than 2 and when they are just numbers, it is difficult to understand what these numbers mean so I used a builder pattern to improve readbility.

 ```js
 //main.js